 These substances could be everyday products typically found in a home, like household cleaners and detergents.

-As with other types of burns, minimising the damage is vital.
+As with other types of burns, minimizing the damage is vital.
 All household products have instructions on what to do in case of accidental contact or ingestion.
 If you know what has caused the burn on your dog, read the label carefully and follow the advice provided.

 If you are unsure what has caused the burn, run the affected area under cold water for at least twenty minutes.